Hyundai Elantra Insurance Rates

 Rates are averaged for all Hyundai Elantra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers under the age of 20 are the costliest to insure, possibly costing $427 per month if the policy includes full coverage
+- Drivers age 20 and younger are expensive to insure, with the cost nearing $428 per month if they have full coverage

 Now that you are aware of how Hyundai Elantra rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.